 Working out for the purpose of burning calories from a recent meal, or out of the fear/guilt surrounding fat and weight could be indicators of Exercise Bulimia.
 I encourage my clients to work out because it feels good!
 Finding an activity they enjoy and sticking with it because it helps their bodies feel limber and alive-these are good reasons to exercise.
 Working out should be a pleasurable experience, a way to nourish and care for the body, not a method of punishing or purging.

 It is worth noting that Exercise Bulimia does not always manifest in a low weight.
 The key components of Exercise Bulimia are behavioral and mental.
 An overweight individual who works out excessively, refuses to take rest days, and feels guilty if she eats a cookie and is forced to skip a day of her routine, could still be suffering from Exercise Bulimia and would benefit from treatment.

 Treatment for Exercise Bulimia is similar to treatment for other eating disorders.
 A team of professionals including a doctor, therapist, psychiatrist, dietitian, and an eating disorder sensitive fitness professional should treat the individual with Exercise Bulimia.
 Like other eating disorders, there is typically an underlying psychological or emotional condition that needs to be addressed, such as depression or anxiety.

-If you think you or a loved one could have Exercise Bulimia, resources such as the National Eating Disorders Association (nationaleatingdisorders.org) offer a referral service, and guidance in finding a specialist in your area.
+If you think you or a loved one could have Exercise Bulimia, resources such as the National Eating Disorders Association (nationaleatingdisorders.org) offer a referral service and guidance in finding a specialist in your area.
 Another great resource is American Addiction Centers (americanaddictioncenters.org).
 They have a helpful guide about eating disorders along with many resources to find the best treatment.